passportpowell/django-project-4/README.md

 # Django Blog App

+![Responsive Image](https://github.com/passportpowell/django-project-4/blob/main/media/Readme%20Images/am%20i%20responsive.png?raw=true)

-This is a simple blog application built using Django.
-It allows superusers to create, read, update and delete blog posts, and allows normal users to view upcoming events, pictures and comment.
+The purpose of this project is to create a simple blog application using Django.
+The application allows superusers to create, read, update, and delete blog posts.
+Normal users can view upcoming events, pictures, and leave comments.
 The application also integrates with Cloudinary for image uploads.

-![Responsive Image](https://github.com/passportpowell/django-project-4/blob/main/media/Readme%20Images/am%20i%20responsive.png?raw=true)
+The project aims to provide a user-friendly experience for both new and returning users.
+New users should be able to easily navigate the website, find relevant information on different travel events and experiences in and around Birmingham, UK, access information that can be read in a short amount of time, find events to plan on a budget, and leave comments on events.

+Returning users should be able to quickly access the features they're interested in, such as browsing new events or searching for specific activities, access premium content like travel guides and recommendations, create an account and log into their account, and play a quiz on the website.
 # User experience

 ### New User Stories